Visa requirements for Australian citizens: Reciprocity issues

 Some countries regard Australia's requirement for obtaining an Electronic Travel Authority (ETA) prior to travel as being equivalent to offering visa-free travel when deciding whether to grant the same to Australians wishing to enter their territory.

 The United States, for example, offers their Visa Waiver Program to Australian passport-holders, and one of the conditions for joining this scheme is that "Governments provide reciprocal visa-free travel for U.S. citizens for 90 days for tourism or business purposes".
 However, the United States has required from January 2009 a similar ETA from citizens of Australia and some more countries.
-This system is not called a visa, but Electronic System for Travel Authorization, therefore the USA still allows visa-free travel for Australians.
+This system is not called a visa, but Electronic System for Travel Authorisation, therefore the US allows visa-free travel for Australians.

 As of December 1998, Japan has also granted visa-free access to Australians.
 Other ETA eligible countries and territories including Canada, Hong Kong, Malaysia, Singapore, South Korea (90 days) and Taiwan (90 days) also grant visa-free access to Australians while Brunei grants Australians a 30-day visa on arrival.